UCLA vs. Arizona State NCAA Football Odds, Plays and Insights | October 2, 2021

 - UCLA's games this year have hit the over one time in four opportunities (25%).

-- UCLA is 3-1 against the spread and 3-1 overall in games when it records more than 16.0 points.
+- UCLA is 3-1 against the spread and 3-1 overall in games when it scores more than 16.0 points.

-- In games that UCLA piles up over 247.5 yards, the team is 3-1 against the spread and 3-1 overall.
+- UCLA is 3-1 against the spread and 3-1 overall when the team piles up more than 247.5 yards.

-- The Bruins have turned the ball over three times this season, three fewer than the Sun Devils have forced (6).

 - Find the latest spread and moneyline odds for UCLA at SISportsbook.